-So, we’re all for treating yourself when you need to, but it’s about knowing which options are going to help your type 2 diabetes, and which aren’t.
+So, we’re all for treating yourself when needed, but it’s about knowing which options will help your type 2 diabetes and which foods will spike your blood glucose.

-Things like sugar-laden milk chocolate, chips and lollies aren’t a great choice, but things like 75% dark chocolate is thanks to its low sugar content.
+Things like sugar-laden milk chocolate, chips and lollies aren’t a great choice, but 75% dark chocolate is, thanks to its low sugar content.

-And if you’re feeling like a biscuit or a cake, using almond flour instead of refined flour, as well as sweeteners like stevia instead of sugar are fantastic swap outs.
+And if you’re feeling like a biscuit or a cake, use almond flour instead of refined flour and sweeteners like stevia or monkfruit instead of sugar.